 During the years at Falkner House we will discuss your son's progress and your thoughts as to their next school.
-There are meetings for all parents well ahead to discuss the details of the 7+, 8+ and 11+, as well as information sheets.
+There are meetings for all parents well ahead to discuss the details of the various exams as well as information sheets.
 All parents are also always welcome to meet individually with Mrs Griggs or Mrs Dixon to consider their son's options.
-In general, with the occasional exception boys will leave Falkner House after Year 6.
+In general, with the occasional exception, boys will leave Falkner House after the 11+ in Year 6.